-In 1992, Luther Hospital and Midelfort Clinic affiliated with the world-famous Mayo Foundation in Rochester, Minn.
+In 1992, Luther Hospital and Midelfort Clinic affiliated with the world-famous Mayo Foundation in Rochester, Minnesota.
 Luther Hospital and Midelfort Clinic joined to form Luther Midelfort, a regional medical center to meet the ever-expanding medical needs of the Chippewa Valley region.

 In 2011, Luther Midelfort changed its name to Mayo Clinic Health System in Eau Claire.
 The organization has grown to become one of the largest multispecialty groups in Wisconsin, with more than 200 physicians representing almost every medical specialty.